 Great news, your company is growing!
-Growth is a positive things but it can be daunting for leadership.
+Growth is a positive thing but it can be daunting for leadership.
 How can you make sure that the culture you’ve worked hard to build won’t get lost in the shuffle?
 Here are some tips to keep all your employees satisfied during times of change!

 1. First and most important, keep in mind that things will have to change.
 It’s inevitable.
 As your company grows, adjustments will be made and your established employees will have to deal with it.
 Take their opinion into account but ultimately everyone must adjust.
 The addition of more employees means dynamics in the office will shift as new personalities enter.
 More often than not, office policies become stricter.
 That’s why these expectations have to be put in place from the beginning.